hashkat/hashkat/docs/installation.md

     `rm -r output/`

 1. [Gnuplot](http://gnuplot.sourceforge.net/) is the primary graphing utility used in this documentation.
-To install Gnuplot, type in the command:
+To install **Gnuplot**, type in the command:

     `brew install gnuplot -x11`

+   **gnuplot** is followed by 'space dash ex one one'

 1. It is also recommended to download and install [Gephi](http://gephi.github.io/) from their website to use for visualizations of collected data.

-With ***#k@*** installed on your computer, please proceed to the following pages in the documentation to learn how to fully utilize this program.
+With **#k@** installed on your computer, please proceed to the following pages in the documentation to learn how to fully utilize this program.

 ## Linux